Vietnamese Sandwich – Banh Mi

 - Close the sandwich and crisp up the bread in a toaster oven if necessary;

 It’s all about Vietnamese Bread.
 Bánh Mì is a food that blends cuisine and culture.
-If you have chance to visit Ho Chi Minh city, don’t miss tasting Bánh Mì – one of the best street foods and you will understand why it’s so famous.
+If you have a chance to visit Ho Chi Minh city, don’t miss tasting Bánh Mì – one of the best street foods and you will understand why it’s so famous.

 Would you like to drive around Ho Chi Minh city on motorbike with Vietnamese beautiful tour guide and eat the best Banh Mi?
 Let’s join our Saigon food tour!